City walk @ Zagreb

 Gate and chapel in unison

 The gate is also a chapel for the Virgin Mary.
-Many citizens of Zagreb got their prayers answered to, and plates with engravings of gratitude are covering the walls as a testimony.
+Many citizens of Zagreb got their prayers answered, and plates with engravings of gratitude are covering the walls as a testimony.
 People in Zagreb still say: “I’ll light a candle in Stone Gate if Virgin Mary hears my prayer.”
 They stop by at the gate, light candles and pray for health, happiness, good luck and love.

-St. Mark’s Church at the centre of the old town
+St. Mark’s Church, at the centre of the old town

 Funicular leading up to the Lotrščak Tower